New from Seeds of Hope Books

 Read Reviews

 Fred Sautter, Ph.D., Psychologist.
-Co-chair, Family Studies Team, South Central Mental Illness Research, Education and Clinical Center (MIRECC).
 Associate Professor of Psychiatry and Neurology, Tulane University Health Sciences Center.

 "An extremely practical and compelling guide which embodies extensive research and clinical wisdom.
 Most importantly, it’s written from the heart as a gift to families struggling with the aftermath of trauma."